aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_generatebranchrow.rst

 =====================================

-The procedure :aimms:func:`GMP::SolverSession::GenerateBranchRow` adds a row to a branch to be taken from the current node during MIP branch & cut.
+The procedure :aimms:func:`GMP::SolverSession::GenerateBranchRow` adds a row to a branch to be taken from the current node during MIP branch-and-cut.

 .. code-block:: aimms